 The F-35 bombers travel at speeds of Mach 1.6 (1,119 mph), can carry a 15,000lb payload and have a flight range of 900 miles.
-They’ll take off from a ‘ski jump’ ramp that’s six metres high and designed to withstand the same temperatures as a space shuttle.
+They take off from a ‘ski jump’ ramp that’s six metres high, and are designed to withstand the same temperatures as a space shuttle.

 One of the F-35s can land vertically and take off from very short distances.